 Trial of Summon cases under CrPC 1973

-Introduction of the Trial of Summon cases under CrPC: – This article focuses mainly on the summons case procedure.
+Introduction of the Trial of Summon Cases under CrPC: – This article focuses mainly on the summons case procedure.
 The basic steps of a proceeding in a summon case are the same as in other trials, although this trial is less formal for a fast remedy.

 A “Summon” is a legal document that orders the person whom it is served to appear in court & defend the complaint lodged against him.
-The accused is summoned by the Magistrate u/s 204(1) (a) of the Cr.P.C, 1973.
+The accused is summoned by the Magistrate u/s 204(1) (a) of the Cr.
+P.C, 1973.

 A case involving an offence that is not a warrant case is referred to as a “Summon Case“.
 Summon cases are based on the notion of a warrant case, which is a crime penalized by life imprisonment, life in prison, death or imprisonment for a period of more than two years.

-As a result, summons cases are those with a maximum punishment of 2 yrs in prison.
+As a result, summons cases are those with a maximum punishment of 2 years in prison.
 It might be stated that summons cases aren’t particularly severe, thus they should be addressed promptly while adhering to the rules of a fair trial.
 The procedures for dealing with such matters as provided in sec.
 251 to 259 of the Crpc, 1973, but it isn’t as severe or rigorous as other trials

 Trial Procedure in Summon Cases

 Explanation of the offence’s particulars: Although sec.
-251 specifies that framing accusations is not needed, it doesn’t restrict the accused from explaining the nature of the offence when the offender/ accused brought or appear before the court.
+251 specifies that framing accusations is not needed, it doesn’t restrict the accused from explaining the nature of the offence when the offender/ accused brings or appear before the court.
 This is done in order to make the accused aware of the charges made against him.

 If the particulars cannot be conveyed, the trial will not be vitiated, and the accused will not be prejudiced, as this irregularity is remediable u/s 465 of the code.
 Sec.
 251 requires courts to ask the accused whether he or she pleads guilty, and sec.
 252 and 253 must be followed if the accused pleads guilty.